amoseui/chromium-android-build/README.md

 # chromium-android-build-osx
 build chromium on OS X by docker image of ubuntu

+Sync chromium source and depot_tools in this directory.

-build_by_docker.sh pulls docker image from https://hub.docker.com/r/amoseui/chromium-android-build-osx/
+build_by_docker.sh pulls docker image from https://hub.docker.com/r/amoseui/chromium-android-build-osx/.

-amoseui/chromium-android-build-osx image has been already executed src/build/install-build-deps-android.sh.
+This image has been already executed src/build/install-build-deps-android.sh on ubuntu:14.10.